Also refer: Risk Factors and Symptoms

-You can lower your risk of CKD and other chronic diseases!
+You can lower your risk of chronic kidney disease (CKD) and other chronic diseases!

-Lifestyle diseases, like diabetes and cardiovascular conditions can cause damage to your kidneys.
+Lifestyle diseases like type 2 diabetes and cardiovascular conditions can cause damage to your kidneys.
 Significant evidence indicates being overweight or obese, not getting enough physical activity, smoking, harmful alcohol consumption and unhealthy eating - are major risk factors for many chronic diseases.

-Further Reading: Fact Sheets> - Recommended weblinks - Organ Donation
+Further reading: Health Resources> - Recommended weblinks - Organ Donation

 Links to external resources: Better Health Channel - Healthier Living Tests for Kidney Disease